I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ns-hidport-_hid_device_attributes.md

 ## Members

-`ProductID`

-Specifies a HID device's product ID.

-`Reserved`

-Reserved for internal system use.

 `Size`

 Specifies the size of the structure.
 This member should be treated as read-only when a HID minidriver uses this structure to complete an <a href="..\hidport\ni-hidport-ioctl_hid_get_device_attributes.md">IOCTL_HID_GET_DEVICE_ATTRIBUTES</a> request.